sass/sass/proposal/embedded-protocol-2.md

 a unique `id` for every request" with:

-Each endpoint must guarantee that each request's `id` doesn't match the `id` of any other outstanding request from that endpoint, although the same `id` may be used for an inbound request and an outbound request.
-The host must similarly guarantee that a `CompileRequest`'s [compilation ID] doesn't match the compilation ID of any other outstanding `CompileRequest`.
+Each endpoint must guarantee that each request's `id` doesn't match the `id` of any other outstanding with the same [compilation ID] request from that endpoint.
+The same `id` may be used for an inbound request and an outbound request, and the same `id` may be used for two requests with different compilation IDs.
+The host must similarly guarantee that a `CompileRequest`'s compilation ID doesn't match the compilation ID of any other outstanding `CompileRequest`.
 The compiler must ensure that all outbound requests' compilation IDs match that of the `CompileRequest` that triggered its associated compilation.

 The compilation ID 0 is reserved for `VersionRequest` and `VersionResponse`,